wp-plugins/woocommerce-bulk-discount/readme.txt

 to all the purchased variations, please upgrade to version 1.2 (or newer) of this plugin.
 This behaviour can be disabled in Bulk Discount settings.

+= Is the plugin i18n ready? =
+Yes, the plugin supports localization files.
+Currently English and Czech locales are implemented.
+You can add support for your language as well.

 == Screenshots ==

 1. Enabling the plugin and setting information about discounts policy.
 2. Setting the discount lines.
 Often only one line is sufficient.

 == Changelog ==

+= 1.2.1 =
+* (26 Aug 2013) Making the plugin i18n ready, currently there are English and Czech locales.

 = 1.2 =
 * (24 Aug 2013) Possibility to treat product variations as a whole when discounting.